flying saucers: a modern myth

-A term coined following the reported sighting by Kenneth Arnold, on Jun.
-24, 1947, of nine luminous objects in the sky over Washington state.
+'Flying saucer' was a term coined following the reported sighting by Kenneth Arnold (Fig 1), on June 24, 1947, of nine luminous objects in the sky over Washington state.
 Arnold, a businessman and part-time deputy sheriff was piloting a private plane when he saw the unusual lights heading south from the direction of Mount Baker toward Mount Rainier at what he estimated was a supersonic speed.
 In describing to reporters later how the objects moved he said that they hugged the contours and appeared to undulate "like a saucer skipping over water."
 By the time, the story appeared in print his words had been distorted to the phrase "flying saucer."
-Arnold's sighting, and the great publicity it received, triggered the great saucer flap of 1947.
+Arnold's sighting, and the great publicity it received, triggered the saucer flap of 1947.
 Various theories have been put forward to account for the incident, including an especially plausible one which involves the little understood phenomenon of earthlights.

 Extensive media coverage of the first so-called 'flying saucers' observed, on June 24, 1947, near Mount Rainier by businessman Kenneth Arnold opened the floodgates to a deluge of similar sightings.
 Within three weeks of the Arnold incident, the US military had logged 850 reports from around the nation.
 Most of these were readily accounted for in terms of astronomical objects, aircraft, hoaxes, and the like.
 However, inevitably, a few cases proved more difficult to resolve and these provided fertile ground for speculation.